Record-breaking summit of K2 dogged by allegations that Western climbers left Pakistani man to die

 At some point, she and another person from her team decided to continue to the top while another team member stayed with Hassan, giving him warm water and oxygen from his own mask, the climber said.

-Harila said she decided to continue moving toward the summit because her forward fixing team also ran into difficulties which she did not further detail in the interview.
+Harila said she decided to continue on to the summit because her forward fixing team also ran into difficulties, without giving any details in the interview.

 Asked about Hassan’s gear, Harila said that he did not wear a down suit and he didn’t have gloves, nor did he have oxygen.
 “We didn’t see any sign of either a mask or oxygen tank,” she said.

-Meanwhile, an investigation has been launched into Hassan’s death, said Karrar Haidri, the secretary of the Pakistan Alpine Club, a sports organization that also serves as the governing body for mountaineering in Pakistan.
-The investigation is being conducted by officials in the Gilgit-Baltistan region which has jurisdiction over K2, said Haidri.
+A childhood friend, Basharat Hussain, said Hassan had been determined to provide opportunities for his children that he never had, including an education.
+“He used to say … ‘all my life I had to suffer, I had to work hard, I am working hard to give my children a good education’,” Hussain told AP.

+Hussain said he was saddened by how his friend died.
+“I think this is the most dehumanizing event in my life,” he said, adding that he hopes “it will not happen in the future.”

-Anwar Syed, the head of Lela Peak Expedition, the company handling Harila’s expedition, said Hassan died about 150 meters (490 feet) below the summit.
+Anwar Syed, the head of Lela Peak Expedition, the company that Hassan was working for, said he died about 150 meters (490 feet) below the summit.
 He said several people tried to help, providing oxygen and warmth, to no avail.

 Syed said that because of the bottleneck’s dangerous conditions, it would not be possible to retrieve Hassan’s body and hand it to the family.
-He said his company gave money to Hassan’s family and would continue to help, but did not elaborate.
+He said his company had given money to Hassan’s family and would continue to help, but did not elaborate.

-Asked about Hassan’s apparent lack of equipment, Syed said the expedition company pays money to porters to buy gear, and that Hassan was paid the agreed upon amount.
+Asked about Hassan’s apparent lack of equipment, Syed said that the expedition company pays money to porters to buy gear and that Hassan was paid the agreed upon amount.

 “I saw the suffering of the family,” Steindl told AP.
 “The widow told me that her husband did all this so that his children would have a chance in life, so that they could go to school.”